Cyb3rDudu/dotfiles/README.md

-# dotfiles
+# dotfiles for dron

-My dotfiles for GNU stow.
-This repo hosts my dotfiles for the tools i use on linux and macosx.
+My dotfiles for drone to be deployed with GNU stow.
-There are branches for each host that implement the OS specific differences.